Ved30/Ved30/README.md

 - 👋 Hi, I’m @Ved30
 - 👀 I’m interested in Product Management and Analyst Roles
 - 🌱 I’m currently learning Product management
-- 💞️ I’m looking to collaborate on blockchain tech
 - 📫 How to reach me vedpaw3012@outlook.com

 <!---